Cpl Luke McDermott

 On June 9, 2010, during his second deployment, Marine Corporal Luke McDermott was on a routine security patrol with the 1st Battalion, 6th Marines, in Marjah, Afghanistan, when an insurgent detonated an improvised explosive device (IED) under his vehicle.
 Cpl McDermott immediately lost his right leg in the blast; months later, doctors amputated his left leg due to the chronic pain caused by his injury and to help aid in his long-term recovery.

-Receiving a mortgage-free, specially adapted home from Homes For Our Troops will enable Luke to pursue his philanthropic and personal endeavors.
+Receiving a specially adapted custom home from Homes For Our Troops will enable Luke to pursue his philanthropic and personal endeavors.
 The financial freedom he will have will enable him to focus on his education; additionally, the home will offer him a comfortable and safe living environment.
 The widened hallways and open floorplan of the home will provide enough space for him to maneuver his wheelchair, allowing him to set up a home gym so he can train for sled hockey.
 He is also looking forward to other special adaptations such as lower sinks and countertops in the kitchen, and a roll-in shower where he will not have to worry about slipping and falling.

 Originally from upstate New York, Luke is choosing to remain in the state and build his home in the area to be close to family and friends.